Lattice Boltzmann simulations of stochastic thin film dewetting: Thin Film Lattice Boltzmann Model

 \subsection{Lattice Boltzmann Method}

-In order to simulate the dynamics of thin liquid films described by Eq.~(\ref{eq:thin_film}), we employ a recently developed~\cite{PhysRevE.100.033313} lattice Boltzmann method (LBM), built on a class of models originally devised for the shallow water equations~\cite{Salmon:1999:0022-2402:503,PhysRevE.65.036309,zhou2004lattice,van2010study}.
+To simulate the dynamics of thin liquid films described by Eq.~(\ref{eq:thin_film}), we employ a recently developed~\cite{PhysRevE.100.033313} lattice Boltzmann method (LBM), built on a class of models originally devised for the shallow water equations~\cite{Salmon:1999:0022-2402:503,PhysRevE.65.036309,zhou2004lattice,van2010study}.
 The one-dimensional lattice Boltzmann equation for the discrete particle distribution functions $f_i$ reads

 where $i$ labels the lattice velocities $c^{(i)}$ and runs from $0$ to $Q-1$, with $Q$ being the number of velocities characterizing the scheme, and $F$ is a (generalised) force\footnote{Strictly speaking its dimensions are $[\text{length}]^2[\text{time}]^{-2}$}.
 Algorithmically, this equation is composed of two steps.
-In the local collision step, the distribution functions $f_i$ relax towards their local equilibrium $f^{(eq)}_i$ with a relaxation time $\tau$.
-In the streaming step, the $Q-1$ components of the distribution function $f_i$ are advanced by one lattice constant $\Delta x$ according to their lattice velocities $c^{(i)}$ within the time of $\Delta t$.
-We adopt here the standard one-dimensional D1Q3 scheme with $3$ lattice velocities.
-The weights $w_i$ and lattice velocities $c^{(i)}$ are thus given by
+In the local collision step, the distribution functions $f_i$ relax towards their local equilibria $f^{(eq)}_i$ with a relaxation time $\tau$.
+In the streaming step, the $Q$ distribution functions $f_i$ are moved over the lattice according to their lattice velocities $c^{(i)}$.
+We adopt here the standard one-dimensional D1Q3 scheme with $3$ lattice velocities, given by